 This option also enables you to use RDP again while signed into the ASDK host computer to sign in to virtual machines (VMs) created on the ASDK host computer.

 Open Remote Desktop Connection (mstc.exe) and connect to the ASDK host computer IP address.
 Make sure you use an account authorized to sign in remotely to the ASDK host computer.
 By default, AzureStack\AzureStackAdmin has permissions to remote in to the ASDK host computer.

 On the ASDK host computer, open Server Manager (ServerManager.exe).
 Select Local Server, turn off IE Enhanced Security Configuration, and close Server Manager.

-Sign in to the admin portal as AzureStack\CloudAdmin or use other Azure Stack Operator credentials.
-The ASDK admin portal address is https://adminportal.local.azurestack.external.
+Sign in to the administrator portal as AzureStack\CloudAdmin or use other Azure Stack Operator credentials.
+The ASDK administrator portal address is https://adminportal.local.azurestack.external.